ZakBZD100/Django-Chat-App/README.md

 A Django-based chat application that allows users to create discussion rooms and exchange messages with automatic updates.

+⚠️ The projet is made in French, as required by the French academic system.

 ## Features

 - Authentication system (registration/login)